hpehl/mcup/README.md

 [Precompiled binaries](https://github.com/hpehl/mcup/releases) of mcup are available for Windows, macOS and Linux.

 Shell completion files are available for Bash, Zsh, Fish, Elvish and PowerShell.
+For Unix based systems a man page is available as well.

+Support for various package managers is _wip_.

-If you're a Rust programmer, mcup can be installed with `cargo`.
+If you're a Rust programmer, mcup can also be installed using `cargo`:

-- Note that the minimum supported version of Rust for mcup is **1.34.0**.
-- Note that the binary may be bigger than expected because it contains debug symbols.
-This is intentional.
-To remove debug symbols and therefore reduce the file size, run `strip` on the binary.

 ```
 $ cargo install mcup